Integrated, Interdisciplinary, International

 Design is an integral part of our everyday lives and knowledge cultures and is thus incorporated into complex structures, which can only be regarded and developed by means of different scientific and design-related disciplines.
 Thus, design is in itself interdisciplinary.

-In twelve areas of expertise and throughout their studies, KISD students learn about the prospects of design-related subjects and disciplines.
+In twelve areas of expertise in the Bachelor and four Thematic Clusters in the Master KISD students learn about the prospects of design-related subjects and disciplines throughout their studies.
 These include, among others, the following sciences: engineering, materials, economics, semiotics, sociology, psychology, culture, as well as information, media and communication.
 Interdisciplinary cooperation can be explicitly tested and becomes tangible by numerous project works with our cooperation partners in industry and science.

 KISD Degree Programs